vdedios/k8s-cluster/README.md

 # k8s-cluster ⚓️

 A system administration and networking project.
 Create and deploy a complete [Kubernetes](https://kubernetes.io/) cluster.
-The aim of this project is to introudce to Kubernetes by creating a self managed cluster to play with in a local environment.
+The aim of this project is to introduce to Kubernetes by creating a self managed cluster to play with in a local environment.

 ## Installation